aaronsaray/aaronsaray.com/cv.md

 **More Better Faster.
 Milwaukee, WI (10/18 - present)**
 *Owner, Programmer, Consultant*
-PHP, NodeJS, React project work on demand.
+[PHP, NodeJS, React project work](https://morebetterfaster.io) on demand and team augmentation.
 Business and technical process improvement and [engineering manager training](https://thedevmanager.com) from over a decade and a half of experience.

 **Dealer Inspire.
 Naperville, IL (5/18 - 9/18)**
 *Senior Director of Product Engineering*